robin-raymond/zax.io/casting.md

         return result
     }

-    // explicitly enable the reference conversion
-    operator as final : (result : AnotherCompatibleType &)() constant = default
+    // explicitly enable the reference conversion and auto-generate the function operator as final : (result : AnotherCompatibleType &)() constant = default

     // all `as` operators that are not explicitly defined will match this
     // lower priority casting meta-function where the compiler will
-    // issue an error if this `as` operator is utilized operator as final : (result : )() constant
+    // issue an error if this `as` operator is utilized (as no implementation
+    // is defined, nor possible as the function is final) operator as final : (result : )() constant
 }